wellspringcp/wellspring/01-principles/01-principles.md

 ### Definition of Rights

 There is only one fundamental right: that of the individual to its own life and by inference, its right to use its own capabilities (mental and physical) in the pursuit thereof.
 No indepagent has a moral claim on the life (and by extension, the capabilities) of other indepagents and no indepagent can morally claim to own another indepagent.
 Rights are capabilities and nothing more.
-That is, a right is a capability which an indepagent can fully exercise "by right" of its own nature/design if left unimpeded.
+That is, a right is a capability which an indepagent can fully exercise on its own, "by right" of its own nature/design, if left unimpeded.
 A right is **not** a claim on the capabilities, mind/consciouness or labour of **another** indepagent.

 Rights and private property law go hand in hand; rights are capabilities, and private property law ensures non-interference: to wit, that no indepagent's capabilities are used to injur or impede another indepagent's ability to exercise its rights.